AlbertStjarne/SocialProfileWithBootstrap/README.md

-# LoopLabs - an user interface built with Bootstrap
+# LoopLabs - User interface built with Bootstrap

 This user interface is built with Bootstrap.
 It is fully responsive and uses scrollspy and smooth scrolling to control the links in the navbar.
 A modal is used for the contact us form.